yshui/ready-set-go/README.md

 `rsg` cannot take command line options in this form, so to specify a timeout, set the `RSG_TIMEOUT` environment variable.
 For command specific timeouts, set `RSG_<COMMAND>_TIMEOUT`.
 The precedences of these are:

 `-t` > `RSG_<COMMAND>_TIMEOUT` > `RSG_TIMEOUT`.

+You might want to have a symlink of `rsg` in your `PATH` to wrap existing commands.
+To make that possible, `rsg` will search `PATH` and skip over symlink to itself it finds, so it doesn't end up recursively running itself.
+That is, unless `rsg` is given a absolute or relative path, i.e. if `<command>` contains a slash ('/') character.